-^{} Either 422 or 424 is required for principal's certificate.
+\Either 422 or 424 is required for principal's certificate.
 Either may be taken as an elective.

-Candidates who elect to write a thesis are required to take 6 quarter hours of seminar.
-Candidates for the superintendent's certificate are required to take 407 and 408 listed under section B and to have a total of 27 hours in administration.
+\\\Candidates who elect to write a thesis are required to take 6 quarter hours of seminar.

+\\\\Candidates for the superintendent's certificate are required to take 407 and 408 listed under section B and to have a total of 27 hours in administration.
-CURRICULA REQUIREMENTS

-D. Candidates must elect 15 to 18 quarter hours from any graduate courses offered in the following departments:
+- C. Candidates must elect 21 quarter hours from any graduate courses offered in the following departments: (Not fewer than six quarter hours may be taken in any field elected.)

-- 1. Administration
+- 1. Business Education

-- 2. Business Education
+- 2. Education

-- 3. Education and Psychology
+- 3. English

-- 4. English
+- 4. Geography

-- 5. Geography
+- 5. Library Science

-- 6. Library Science
+- 6. Mathematics

-- 7. Mathematics
+- 7. Physical Education

-- 8. Science
+- 8. Psychology

-- 9. Social Studies
+- 9. Science

+A

-- 10. or other areas
+- 10. Social Studies - 11. or other areas